pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "Holding" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class Holding implements BrokerageAccountDataRecord {
+export class Holding implements BrokerageAccountRecord {
     constructor(_account: Account, changeData: HoldingsDataMessage.MarketChangeData, _correctnessId: CorrectnessId);
     // (undocumented)
     get account(): Account;